dannywillems/RML/README.md

 ./main.native -f test/subtype_simple.dsubml -a subtype
 ```

-A verbose mode is available for some action to see the derivation tree.
-Use `--show-derivation-tree` to activate this mode.

 ## Annotations

 Like in OCaml with PPX, you can add some annotations to activate or desactivate some options.